guideline-tech/stator/README.md

       from :unactivated
       to   :activated

-      # wo is an ActiveSupport::OptionMerger with a `if` condition set which will ensure the state
+      # conditions is a string condition which will ensure the state
       # was one of the `from` states and is one of the `to` states.
-      conditional do |wo|
+      conditional do |conditions|
-        wo.validate :validate_user_ip_not_blacklisted
+        validate :validate_user_ip_not_blacklisted, if: conditions
       end

     end

-    # wo is an ActiveSupport::OptionMerger with a `if` condition already set which will ensure the state
+    # conditions is a string condition which will ensure the state
-    # is one of the ones provided to the `#conditional` invocation.
+    # is one of the ones provided.
-    conditional :activated, :semiactivated do |wo|
+    conditional :unactivated do |conditions|
-      wo.validates :email, presence: true
+      validates :email, presence: true, unless: conditions
     end

   end